-In addition the data transferred over the memory bus to and from the core, cryptographic coprocessors, certain SFRs and peripheral devices are automatically encrypted.
+In addition the data transferred over the memory bus to and from the CPU, cryptographic coprocessors, certain SFRs and the peripheral devices are encrypted automatically encrypted.

 The memory content and bus encryption is done by the MED using a complex key management.
-All security relevant transfer of addresses or data via the peripheral bus is protected against readout and analysis.
-No plain data are handled anywhere on the TOE and thus also the two CPUs compute entirely masked, as well as the symmetric cryptographic co-processor.
+All security relevant transfer of addresses or data via the peripheral bus is dynamically masked and thus protected against readout and analysis.

+No plain data are handled anywhere on the TOE and thus also the two CPUs compute entirely masked as well the symmetric cryptographic coprocessor.

 The encryption means covers the data processing policy and FDP_IFC.1 "Subset information flow control".
-The covered security functional requirements are FPT_PHP.3, FDP_IFC.1, FPT_ITT.1 and FDP_ITT.1.
+The covered security functional requirements are FPT_PHP.3, FDP_IFC.1, FPT_ITT.1, FDP_ITT.1.

-The user can define his own key for an SOLID FLASHTM NVM area to protect his data.
-This user individually chosen key is then delivered by the operating system and included in the dynamic SOLID FLASHTM NVM encryption.
-The user specified SOLID FLASHTM NVM area is then encrypted with his key and a dynamic component.
+The user can define his own key for an SOLID FLASH[TM] NVM area to protect his data.
+This user individually chosen key is then delivered by the operating system and included in the dynamic SOLID FLASH[TM] NVM encryption.
+The user specified SOLID FLASH[TM] NVM area is then encrypted with his key and a dynamic component.
 The encryption of the memories is performed by the MED with a proprietary cryptographic algorithm.
 The few keys which have to be stored on the chip, for example the user chosen key and the chip specific ROM key, are protected against read out.